Last Updated on October 3, 2022 by Jim Ferri

 By Jim Ferri

 I was walking along Norzagaray Street, one of the many interesting things to do in Old San Juan, admiring beautiful views of the Caribbean, when I heard it.

 It was a Latin rhythm, a near-perfect score to accompany the cinematic view of the picturesque coast below.

 I soon found a crowd around a small band outside a bar on a little side street.
 Young and old were singing and dancing as the beer flowed copiously from local bars.

 It was pure San Juan, and pure Puerto Rico, and I was quickly drawn in by the color and the rhythm.

 You find color and rhythm all over Puerto Rico, especially in San Juan.
 Too often, though, people think of it as only a port for Caribbean cruises.

-Since Puerto Rico is a U.S. territory, passports aren’t required for U.S. citizens.
+Since Puerto Rico is a U.S. territory, American citizens do not need passports to visit.
 Moreover, San Juan is only 2 ½ hours from Miami and enjoys good air connections from most large East Coast cities.

 Today there are several luxury hotels in San Juan, most along the beachfront.
 But with only 48 hours to explore, I chose the Old San Juan Sheraton at the entrance to the old city.
 It’s well located, right across from the piers, making it a favorite for many cruisers.
 It was also well located for all the things to do in San Juan that I had planned.

 A Must Do – Visit El Moro and San Cristóbal

 With only two days in San Juan, Puerto Rico, I found plenty of things to do.
 The thing I wisely did on my first day, was to take the tourist trolley from near the pier to El Moro Fort, one of the city’s famed fortresses.
 More of an old bus than a trolley, it’s a good way to avoid the uphill walk to the fort.
 Trolley or taxi there, I thought, and walk back downhill.